-On July 6, 2012 Stryker issued a voluntary recall of two artificial hip implants.
-Stryker hip implant lawsuits have been filed claiming the Rejuvenate and ABG II hip implants caused severe injuries because post-market surveillance data showed that both modular necks are prone to fretting and corrosion, which can lead to metallosis.
-Metallosis is an adverse tissue reaction caused by build-up of metal debris in the soft tissues of the body.
-It can cause pain, limited mobility, failure of the hip joint, tumors and dissolution of the bone.
+On July 6, 2012, Stryker issued a voluntary recall of two artificial hip implants.
+Lawsuits have been filed claiming the Rejuvenate and ABG II hip implants caused severe injuries, and post-market surveillance data showed that both modular necks are prone to fretting and corrosion, which can lead to metallosis—an adverse tissue reaction caused by build-up of metal debris in the soft tissues of the body.
+It can cause pain, limited mobility, failure of the hip joint, tumors, and dissolution of the bone.

 Thousands of Stryker hip implant lawsuits have been filed throughout the United States.

-Both hip implant devices aren’t considered metal-on-metal (MoM) devices, but have metal-on-metal components.
+The hip implant devices aren’t considered metal-on-metal (MoM) devices but have metal-on-metal components.
 Both devices have metal neck pieces that can, under some conditions, rub against a metal stem, causing metallic debris to come loose.

-Stryker encourages everyone who received a Rejuvenate Modular or ABG II hip implant to contact their surgeon.
+Stryker agreed to a settlement and encourages everyone who received a Rejuvenate Modular or ABG II hip implant to contact their surgeon.
 Patients uncertain if they have one of the recalled hip implants should contact their surgeon or consult their medical records.

 If you or a loved one have been injured due to a recalled Stryker hip implant, you are urged to contact the Indianapolis Defective Medical Devices Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.